redhat-cop/uncontained.io/docs/roadmap.md

 # Roadmap

-Our vision for uncontained.io guides is to provide a jumping off point for individuals, communities, and companies to sustainably embrace containers and related container technologies and industry best practices.
+Our vision for uncontained.io guides is to provide a jumping off point for individuals, communities, and companies to sustainably embrace containers and related container technologies as well as industry best practices.

 ### CY 2017

 We started by focusing on open source containers, because they play a critical role in growing healthy cloud projects.
-Creators help set good examples for contributors and consumers of open source.
-We also noticed there were very few comprehensive resources aimed at helping creators.
+Creators help set good examples for contributors and consumers of container technologies.
+We also noticed there were very few good comprehensive resources aimed at helping creators and consumers to effectively utilize containers.

-* [x] Create a first set of guides that help creators start and grow their own open source project
+* [x] Create a first set of guides that help creators start and use their own open source containers
 * [x] Make the guides public and release it as an open source project
 * [x] Expand [Contributing to uncontained.io on GitHub](https://github.com/redhat-cop/CONTRIBUTING.md) to include community best practices for contributors.
 * [ ] Foster healthy community dynamics so the guides become a place to codify community best practices